Themightyfirefly/JL_Cockpit/docs/src/getting_started.md

 # Getting started
+We have created a package to provide a modular monitoring and debugging pipeline for training neural networks, implementing a modular training loop using Flux.jl.
+This package allows users to specify observable quantities (e.g. gradient norm, curvature).
+Users can see the live dashboard that we implemented with Makie.jl.

-An example workflow can be found in *jl_cockpit/example/training_process.jl*.
+An example workflow can be found in ....

 The **jl_cockpit** module provides plots for the live visualisation for neural network training.
 It uses the GLMakie module and their *Observable* to provide the live functionality.
 Using the module can happen in two different ways: